uml-hci/comp5270-s24/syllabus.md

 | Teammate assessment  | 5      |
 | **Total**            | **50** |

-By default, all members of a group will receive the same grade on the interim deliverables, final report, and final presentation portions of the project (worth 45 points all together).
-The teammate survey will be graded individually and used in determining how many of the remaining 5 points each person will receive.
+By default, all members of a group will receive the same grade on the interim deliverables, final report, and final presentation portions of the project (worth 45 points, or 90% of the project grade, all together).
+The teammate survey will be graded individually and used in determining how many of the remaining 5 points (10% of the project grade) each person will receive.
 I reserve the right to further adjust individual project grades in extreme cases, i.e., if there is a consensus among teammates that a group member went truly above and beyond or that someone really did not pull their weight.
 More details about the project will be available shortly after the start of the semester.

 ## Course policies